 The most scenic route is from Paris to Geneva, which winds along the Haut-Bugey heritage line and crosses the dramatic Cize–Bolozon Viaduct on its way to Genève Cornavin station.
 From there you can take any combination of Trenitalia services through the Alps to Milano Centrale, then a high-speed Frecciarossa train to Torino Porta Nuova.
-The route over the Alps to Milan is also beautiful, and thanks to Frecciarossa, your journey will be swift.
+The route over the Alps to Milan is also beautiful, and thanks to Frecciarossa, not only will you reach your destination the fastest way possible, but you'll also enjoy Italian gourmet dishes provided by the FrecciaBistrò catering service, as well as free WiFi, large leather armchairs and plenty of legroom and space for luggage.
 All these routes and connections can be booked as a single ticket from Paris to Turin, with a total journey time of 8 to 9 hours.

 What to do in Turin